marczaku/214-searching/2-binary-search/README.md

    n ← size of array
    x ← value to be searched

-   Set lowerBound = 1
+   Set lowerBound = 0
-   Set upperBound = n
+   Set upperBound = n-1

    while x not found
       if upperBound < lowerBound
-         EXIT: x does not exists.
+         return -1: x does not exists.

-      set midPoint = lowerBound + ( upperBound - lowerBound ) / 2
+      set midPoint = (lowerBound + upperBound) / 2

       if A[midPoint] < x
          set lowerBound = midPoint + 1

-      if A[midPoint] > x
+      else if A[midPoint] > x
          set upperBound = midPoint - 1

-      if A[midPoint] = x
+      else if A[midPoint] = x
-         EXIT: x found at location midPoint end while
+         return midPoint: x found at location midPoint end if end while

 end procedure